-- Learners will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Our school expects learners' personal devices and mobile phones to be... - kept in a secure place (supervised by the class teacher), switched off, kept out of sight during lessons. - If a learner needs to contact his/her parents or carers they will be allowed to use the school's office phone. - Parents are advised to contact their child via the setting office; exceptions may be permitted on a case-by-case basis, as approved by the headteacher. - The use of personal mobile phones or devices for a specific education purpose does not mean that blanket use is permitted.
-(Amend as appropriate) - o If members of staff have an educational reason to allow learners to use their mobile phones or personal devices as part of an educational activity, it will only take place when approved by the Leadership Team.
-(Amend as appropriate) - Mobile phones and personal devices must not be taken into examinations. - Learners found in possession of a mobile phone or personal device during an exam will be reported to the appropriate examining body.
-This may result in the withdrawal from either that examination or all examinations. - If a learner breaches the policy, the phone or device will be confiscated and will be held in a secure place. - Staff may confiscate a learner's mobile phone or device if they believe it is being used to contravene our behaviour or bullying policy or could contain youth produced sexual imagery (sexting).
+- Learners will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Stanley Crook Primary School expects learners' personal devices and mobile phones to be... - kept in a secure place, switched off, kept out of sight during lessons and while moving between lessons. - If a learner needs to contact his/her parents or carers they will be allowed to use the office phone - Parents are advised to contact their child via the setting office; exceptions may be permitted on a case-by-case basis, as approved by the Headteacher - Mobile phones or personal devices will not be used by learners under any circumstances - If a learner breaches the policy, the phone or device will be confiscated and will be held in a secure place. - Staff may confiscate a learner's mobile phone or device if they believe it is being used to contravene our behaviour or bullying policy or could contain youth produced sexual imagery (sexting).

-- Searches of mobile phone or personal devices will only be carried out in accordance with our policy. - Learners' mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/carer.
-Content may be deleted or requested to be deleted, if it contravenes our policies. - Mobile phones and devices that have been confiscated will be released to parents or carers at the end of the day. - o If there is suspicion that material on a learner's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.
+- Mobile phones and devices that have been confiscated will be released to parents or carers - If there is suspicion that material on a learner's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.

 d.
-Visitors' Use of Mobile and Smart Technology
+Visitors' Use of Personal Devices and Mobile Phones

-- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, child protection and image use. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputy) or headteacher/manager of any breaches our policy.
+- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, child protection and image use. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputy) of any breaches our policy.